xenloops/talk-dogfood-pipeline-ci/start_here.md

-# Why this setup?
+# Why are we doing this?

 * Proof-of-concept for pipeline tools
 * All the tools are free
-* But... make sure the licensing is appropriate to your use case (e.g. "community" editions of commercial software)
+* But... make sure the licensing is appropriate to your use case
+  * e.g. "community" editions of commercial software
+* Geek cred?

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

 # Preliminaries

+How I did it:

-* VirtualBox
+* VirtualBox (though any virtualization solution is fine)
-* A virtual machine running Linux (I'm using Lubuntu, but any flavor should work), with minimum requirements:
+* A minimalist virtual machine running Linux (I'm using Lubuntu, but any flavor should work):
-  * 4GB RAM
+  * 4 GB RAM
   * 1 CPU
   * 64 MB video RAM
   * 40 GB virtual storage